 Help for Many of Today’s Most Serious Challenges

 - Teen moms who are not yet able to afford housing.
 They can continue their education and work to save money to become self-sufficient in our Next Step independent living program

-Hope for Families in Crisis
+Hope for Family Members During a Crisis

 At Bethel, we serve not only children and teens, but their legal guardians and family members as well.